Does God only heal through the medical profession today or does He still make house calls?

 Similar to our being set free from sin, yet we still sin, we have been set free from the curse of sickness – yet we still get sick.
 Nevertheless, we must approach being sick the same way we approach having sinned.
 That is, we must first come boldly to the throne of grace to obtain the healing (for deliverance from infection, disease, etc.) and/or miracle (for the restoration of something that is damaged or missing) that we require.

 In the thirty-ninth year of his reign, Asa developed a foot disease.
 Though his disease was severe, he did not seek the LORD, but only the doctors.
 Asa passed away in the forty-first year of his reign.
 (2 Chronicles.
 16:12-13 NET)(cf. 1 Kings 15:23,24)

-Healing today for the Christian can be by God’s miraculous power alone (1), the medical profession, or both.
+Healing today for the Christian can be by God’s miraculous power alone (1), by God through the medical field (which is given by God), or a combination of the two.
 The issue is not which one of these we seek but rather which one we seek first!
 That is, Jesus, the Great Physician who is God!
 (Matthew 9:12,13.
 Mark 2:17)

 But seek first the kingdom of God and his righteousness, and all these things will be added to you.
 (Matthew 6:33 ESV)

 He sent out his word and healed them, and delivered them from their destruction.
 (Psalms 107:20 ESV)

 In the beginning was the Word, and the Word was with God, and the Word was fully God.
 (John 1:1 NET)

 with respect to Jesus from Nazareth, that God anointed him with the Holy Spirit and with power.
 He went around doing good and healing all who were oppressed by the devil, because God was with him.
 (Acts 10:38 NET)